Fort Worth Trademark Registration

 Unfortunately, a few months after the opening of Maximize Fitness, John learns some devastating news.
 A health supplement company created a protein powder by the same name and has been selling it online for years, something he would have learned during the search portion of the registration process.
 Because the supplement brand registered the trademark, they are well within their legal rights to ask John to close the gym while he rebrands his business.
 The time and money he invested in the beginning has now been lost to the lengthy and costly rebranding process.

 Don’t wait to register your trademark.
 Whether you are just starting to write your business plan or you’ve been selling your product for a while, the time to register your trademark is now.
-Contact Gerben Law Firm today to learn more about our registration services.
+Contact Gerben IP today to learn more about our registration services.

 Because the United States is a first-to-use country, you will have some limited protections just by using the mark in public.
 It’s important to know, though, just how limited those common law protections are.
 First, you will only be protected in the Fort Worth region.
 This could limit growth in the future if you plan to expand to an area where your mark is already in use.
 You will also have a more challenging time asserting your trademark rights in legal disputes.
 In order to have the presumption of nationwide validity, you need to register your trademark the United States Patent and Trademark Office, or USPTO.

 The USPTO doesn’t require U.S. citizens to work with an attorney during trademark registration, but they strongly encourage it.
 An experienced trademark attorney will conduct a comprehensive trademark search and assist you in drafting your trademark application.
 They can also respond to all non-substantive Office Actions issued by the USPTO.
 Overall, you’ll experience a smooth, streamlined registration process which, according to a study by the University of North Carolina, will also increase your likelihood of approval by up to 50%!